"Science versus the Stars:"

 There was no correlation of knowledge or belief in astrology with the overall ratings of the astrological summaries, which goes against the artefacts claimed in the Mayo-Eysenck experiment.
 In fact, those who knew their sun signs were less likely to correctly identify their real astrological profiles than those who did not.
 This could suggest a reverse artefact that students who know the character traits associated with their sun signs deliberately went against them due possibly to the sceptical approach of the experiment - suggested from the title.

-In spite of the flaws in the experiment in self-selection of astrology charts, of those that rated one of the two astrology profiles as the most accurate overall, 55% chose the real report compared with 44.5% chose the bogus report.
+A preference for the real astrology report, but not significant In spite of the flaws in the experiment in self-selection of astrology charts, of those that rated one of the two astrology profiles as the most accurate overall, 55% chose the real report compared with 44.5% chose the bogus report.
 This is interesting but not significant due to the small sample size.

+What criteria should be used for comparison of the two analyses?
 Psychological profiles report on known personality, while astrology reports on known personality plus potential that is often unknown to the individual.
 Comparing the astrological reports with the psychological personality feedback report for accuracy is like comparing a 'selfie' that has been edited with a personal photograph album.
 The self-portrait photo is a one-time snap shot and has meaning for that moment.
 An album of photographs of a person in various situations conveys the history over time.

 Conclusion